mdrifat05/mdrifat05/README.md

 - 🔭 I’m currently working on systen migration project

-- 🌱 I have joined Bdjobs.com Ltd. as a Trainee Software Engineer and Cloud Architect.
+- 🌱 I have joined Bdjobs.com Ltd. as a Jr. Software Engineer.

 - 💬 Ask me anything i'm happy to help.